open-simh/.github/docs/simdocs/simh_doc.md

 produced output as each character is output to the device.
 Since this evaluation processing is done on each output character, rule matching is not specifically line oriented.
-If line oriented matching is desired, then rules should be defined which contain the simulated system's line ending character sequence (i.e. "\\r\\n").
+If line oriented matching is desired, then rules should be defined which contain the simulated system’s line ending character sequence (i.e. “\\r\\n”).

 Once data has matched any expect rule, that data is no longer eligible to match other expect rules which may already be defined.
 Data which is